-To demonstrate the suggested model, the article follows the uses of ‘Autist’ in Israeli newspapers articles, TV and radio shows, and social media posts, from the 1960s until nowadays, to show and explain how this expression developed from a clinical term to a metaphor and an insult, and eventually (and perhaps temporarily) became a prohibited taboo.
+To demonstrate the suggested model, the article follows the uses of ‘Autist’ in Israeli newspaper articles, TV and radio shows, and social media posts, from the 1960s to the present day, and shows how this expression developed from a clinical term into a metaphor and an insult, and eventually (and perhaps temporarily) became a prohibited taboo.
 As we shall see, the appearance of the label ‘PC’ in that process preceded the acceptance of the suggestion to stop using ‘Autist’ as an insult.

 Theoretical framework: PC discourse, conceptual history, and the condemnation model